Law Viewer

 (3) Candidates for public election and political parties shall convey information about such candidates and parties to persons with disabilities on an equal basis with persons without disabilities.

-SECTION 5 Motherhood, Fatherhood and Sexuality
+Section 5 Motherhood, Fatherhood and Sexuality

 Article 28 (Prevention of Discrimination in Motherhood or Fatherhood)